apoorvsxna/VidSense-MindsDB/README.md

 Get concise summaries of YouTube videos to grasp the main points and essential information quickly.
 This feature helps users efficiently access key ideas without watching the full content.

 ### Additional Prompts
-The question-answering tab also supports any other prompts such as "Generate a quiz", enhancing the utility.
+The question-answering tab also supports any other prompts such as "Generate a quiz" or "Translate to Hindi", further enhancing the utility of the extension.

 ## Technologies Used